Lynchburg Doctoral Degree Program Designed by PAs for PAs

 Allows for seat at leadership table

-Alumni Jonathan Sobel, DMSc, MBA, PA-C, DFAAPA, FAPACVS, Senior Administrative Director II of ACPs, North Shore University Hospital, and president and chair of AAPA, agrees.
+Alumni Jonathan Sobel, DMSc, MBA, PA-C, DFAAPA, FAPACVS, Senior Administrative Director II of ACPs, North Shore University Hospital, and Immediate Past President of AAPA, agrees.
 “I believe that it is of the utmost importance for PAs to have a seat at the leadership table when decisions are being made about the future direction of healthcare.
 Increasingly, those around that table have doctoral degrees in their various disciplines.
 I pursued this degree in order to maintain an equal footing with my colleagues so that I can advocate for our profession and the patients under our care.”

 The Lynchburg DMSc program faculty includes national PA leaders who want to see the PA profession advance and meet market demand, Welsh said.
 The curriculum builds on PAs’ existing education and provides in-depth knowledge of how to change healthcare and advocate for the PA profession.
 The skills taught in the program apply equally to clinical practice along with advocacy and leadership.